build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 In [this video](https://www.youtube.com/watch?v=uouw9QxVrE8) from AWS re:Invent 2022, you can follow Sébastien Stormacq and Olivier Leplus demonstrating how AWS has been using this technique for over a decade and how you can introduce feature flags into your applications.

-## Reduce risk using deploy strategies
+## Reduce risk using canary releases

 8 am, the time most of our clients start their operations.
 I am a software engineer and we've just deployed a critical change to our entire user base.
 We're happy to finally ship it, as it is a technical debt payment that will make the software better by removing afferent coupling that has long taken us a high toll.

 8:10 am.
 No user can use the platform.
 Long story short: chaos is raging in support, and some of the most influential customers directly call the business people (including CTO and CIO).
-It is a nightmare, and a perfect example of how a deploy made for a reduced number of users (canary release) would have mitigated the deployment risk, caused less pain, and preserved the organization's reputation.
+It is a nightmare, and a perfect example of how a deploy made for a reduced number of users would have mitigated the deployment risk, caused less pain, and preserved the organization's reputation.

+A canary release is a deployment strategy that allows teams release changes to a reduced number of users.
-Organizations ready to deploy on Fridays master the ability to deploy to a small number of users, such as allowing changes to be monitored and observed with low risk, before they impact the entire user base.
+Using this strategy, the team can deploy the new version incrementally, slowly making it visible to new users.
+This allows gain confidence in the deployment, allowing changes to be monitored and observed with low risk, before they impact the entire user base.

+Organizations ready to deploy on Fridays master the ability to deploy to a small number of users.

 ## Ensure software is easy to monitor and observe

 I heard about a role in an operations team whose primary assignment was to create monitoring dashboards and send messages on the internal communicator to the development teams when something was not right in the view of the person in charge of observing the dashboards.
-It was something like, "Guys, CPU is at 70%.
+It was something like, "Folks, CPU is at 70%.
 Do we have any problem here?"
 It is another edge case  highlighting the lack of measurement/evaluation capacity and latent cultural problems.

 Despite all the best practices that can be done before deploying, it is inevitable that, at some point, things will go wrong.
 At these times, it's necessary for the teams that own the affected services to be activated directly through alarms.
 Alarms should be tangible from a business perspective rather than just based on infrastructure metrics like CPU and memory.
 Complex processes can be associated with hundreds of software/hardware components.
 Good monitoring abstracts complexity in the form of **stability indices**, which are used as the basis for monitoring and alarms.